harness/developer-hub/release-notes/software-engineering-insights.md

 #### Early access features

 * Added the support for re-authentication for [Jira](/docs/software-engineering-insights/early-access/integrations/sei-integration-jira-easyonboarding) and [GitHub](/docs/software-engineering-insights/early-access/integrations/sei-integration-github-easyonboarding) integrations.
-The new experience for the re-authentication flow for the Jira and GitHub integration is accessible behind the entitlement `<SHOULD_ENABLE_REAUTH>`.
+The new experience for the re-authentication flow for the Jira and GitHub integration is accessible behind the Feature Flag `<SHOULD_ENABLE_REAUTH>`.
 Please contact [Harness Support](mailto:support@harness.io) to enable this feature.
 (SEI-5188)

 #### Fixed issues